ptava/fvMeshTopoChangers/README.md

 ### Note: differences between `dynamicRefineFvMesh` and the new `refiner`

-The field value used to mark cells for refinement isn't processed the same way as in the original `dynamicRefineFvMesh` class.
+- The field value used to mark cells for refinement isn't processed the same way as in the original `dynamicRefineFvMesh` class.
 No smoothing applied as mentioned in [esi-version](https://github.com/ptava/dynamicFvMesh.git).

+- `cellZone` definition for refinement/unrefinement operations is supported.

 ---